 - Choose a stock trading platform.

 - Open your account.
 You’ll need your ID, bank details and Tax Identification Number (TIN) for tax residency outside Singapore.

-- Open a Central Depository Account (CDP) and link it to your share trading account with the securities broking firm.
+- Open a Central Depository Account (CDP) and link it to your stock trading account with the securities broking firm.

 - Confirm your payment details.
 You’ll need to fund your account with a bank transfer, debit card or credit card.

-- Find the shares you want to buy.
-Search the platform and buy your shares.
+- Find the stocks you want to buy.
+Search the platform and buy your stocks.
 It’s that simple.